icewind1991/files_markdown/README.md

 If you're installing from git, you'll need to build the project by running `make` in the app directory.

+Usage
+---

+To use the markdown editor, simply open a file with a `.md` or `.markdown` extention.

 Development
 ---